-In order to take the findings to the next level, the following questions have to be answered.
+In order to derive insights from the findings, the following questions needed to be answered.

 The Solution: Building the Neural Network

-A Satellite Imaging Analysis and Neural Networks algorithm that predicts the weekly VHI of Somalia to fight the Climate Change anomalies by using historical data as described above.
+We developed a neural network that predicts the weekly VHI of Somalia using historical data as described above.
 You can find the model here.

 The model produces a validation loss of 0.030 and training loss of 0.005, Below is the prediction of the neural network using test data.